 - If we recommend surgery, we will review the procedure and how to prepare your child.
 You can set up a date with the surgery scheduler on your way out or call 206-987-2794 later.

 - Test results related to your child’s condition, if your primary care provider has not sent them already.
 This includes results of lab tests and imaging studies.

 - Medicines or a list of them.
 Include nonprescription items like vitamins.
 Include the name, dose (amount) and instructions.

 - Forms you need to have signed by our providers, like forms for school.

 - Snacks for your child in case the appointment lasts longer than expected.
-Food is also available from the cafeteria at the Seattle main campus and coffee shop at the Bellevue Surgery Center.
+Food is also available from the cafeteria at the Seattle hospital campus and coffee shop at the Bellevue Surgery Center.

 - Books, small toys or tablets for your child to play with during their visit.
 The first clinic appointment may be a longer visit, depending on your child’s needs.

 - Before you leave, we will give you information about what will happen next.

 - Each provider who sees your child will write notes for your child’s medical chart.
 We will send a copy to your child’s primary care provider.

 - If you have questions between clinic visits, you can call 206-987-2794.
 The nurse line is option 4.